How we chose the best moving companies for your SC to PA move

 Each company was issued a PUC Number and was required to abide by a universal publicly published tariff that established the rates movers could charge for various services.

 Now, some sources claim that the PUC no longer regulates in-state movers, and it appears as though the PUC’s website is no longer functioning.
 So if you’re moving within Pennsylvania, you’ll want to address these issues with your moving company representative and if possible, contact the state directly.
-Make sure the moving company you use has a license before hiring.
+Make sure the moving company you use has proper licensing before hiring them.

 -